werf/website/werf.io/guides/nodejs/100_basic/20_cluster_docker_desktop.md

 {% offtopic title="Why are resources important?" %}

-Lack of resources in the cluster may prevent your application, Ingress, or even some of the system components required by the orchestrator from starting.
+Lack of resources in the cluster may prevent your application, Ingress, or even some system components required by the orchestrator from starting.
 You must be really experienced in cluster administration to figure out what is happening.

 The authors of this tutorial tested it using the following configuration: 6 CPU cores, 6 GB RAM, 1.5 GB of swap space, 24 GB of disk space.